marinasundstrom/vb-lite-compiler/Docs/Tokenizer.md

 Tokenizer
 =

 The Tokenizer reads the input stream and creates Tokens for every significant symbol that is being identified.
-Thes Tokens is then to be parsed by the Parser.
+These Tokens are then to be parsed by the Parser.

 Notable Methods
 ----

 * GetNextToken() - Reads the next unread token.
 * PeekToken() - Peeks the next unread token.

 Internals
 ----